jursetta/Ursetta_CSCI2270_FinalProject/README.md

+Please download the RAW readme file to view it in its actual form.

 PROJECT SUMMARY:

 This program is an extension off of the Assignment 4 communication network.
 The program is a menu style program similar to the other assignments from the semester.